einarwh/escher-workshop/README.md

 <img src="files/name-nonet.svg" width="200" height="200">

 You'll find the letters you need defined in `Letter.elm`.
+You turn the letters into pictures by passing them to `createPicture`.

 Again, a nonet is just a picture, which can be used to create more complex pictures (including nonets).
 See if you can create the following picture: